teragrid/asura/specification.rst

 intended for the literal output from the application's logger, while the ``Info`` is any additional info that should be returned.

-The first time a new blockchain is started, Tendermint calls ``InitChain``.
+The first time a new blockchain is started, teragrid calls ``InitChain``.
 From then on, the Block Execution Sequence that causes the committed state to be updated is as follows: